 By Dr. Paul Jerard, E-RYT 500, YACEP

-There are a variety of wonderful meditation techniques available that have the power to transform the day-to-day life of those who faithfully undertake the practice.
+There are a variety of wonderful meditation techniques for beginners available that have the power to transform the day-to-day life of those who faithfully undertake the practice.
 Many people practice meditation for specific reasons and benefits.
-The following three simple meditation techniques may be added to any existing meditation practice or may be practiced independent of meditation, altogether, with excellent results.
+The following three simple meditation techniques may be added to any existing meditation practice or practiced independently of meditation altogether, with excellent results.

 Silencing Anger and Frustration

-Focusing on the internal feeling of the chest expanding, and the sensation of the air being pulled through the nostrils, really centers an individual, which silences the ego.
-Since the ego is usually the main cause of problems within many relationships, the deep cleansing breath can literally breathe new life into relationships.
+I am focusing on the internal feeling of the chest expanding, and the sensation of the air being pulled through the nostrils centers an individual, which silences the ego.
+Since the ego is usually the main cause of problems within many relationships, the deep cleansing breath can breathe new life into relationships.

 Hushing the Mind with Practice and Preparing for Restful Sleep

-If we allow it, the ego will create mind chatter, all night long, about events in the past that cannot be changed.
-Mind chatter may also revolve around events that may, or may not happen, in the future.
+If we allow it, the ego will create mind chatter all night long about events in the past that cannot be changed.
+Mind chatter may also revolve around events that may or may not happen.
 All this cannot be solved at bedtime, whether these events actually come to pass or not.

-Then, mentally focus on your toes and move up the body; draw your attention to specific parts of the body, bringing your presence up from the toes, and gradually, to the crown of the head.
+Then, mentally focus on your toes and move up the body; draw your attention to specific body parts, bringing your presence up from the toes and, gradually, to the crown of the head.
 Although, this is a body scanning technique, one’s attention can be focused on the breath and body – in a mindful way.
-If you fall asleep, have no worries, it only means you needed the rest.
+If you fall asleep, have no worries, it only means you need the rest.